The Main Difference

 Practical Reality

-• Car: Bequia: Not needed for most; walk or take taxis for beaches.
+Car: Bequia: Not needed for most people; walk or take taxis for beaches.
 St. Lucia: Helpful for exploring, but challenging due to terrain (left-side driving, steep/narrow roads); shuttles and taxis available

 Frequently Asked Questions

-Which is more accessible, Bequia or St. Lucia?
+Which is easier to get to — Bequia or St. Lucia?

-St. Lucia is far more accessible — it has two airports and direct flights from major US and UK cities.
-Bequia requires a connection to St. Vincent followed by a one-hour ferry ride, or a small prop plane to the island's tiny airstrip.
-The journey to Bequia is genuinely part of the experience and filters the crowd — but travelers who value ease of arrival will find St. Lucia dramatically simpler.
+St. Lucia is dramatically more accessible.
+It has two airports — Hewanorra International in the south and George F.L.
+Charles in the north — with direct flights from major US and UK cities.
+Bequia requires either flying to St. Vincent and taking the one-hour Bequia Express ferry, or flying via Barbados and connecting to a small prop plane into Bequia's tiny airstrip, or chartering a small aircraft directly.
+The ferry from St. Vincent takes about an hour each way and runs on a schedule that needs to be planned around.
+Getting to Bequia is genuinely part of the experience, and it filters the crowd — but travelers who want low-friction arrival will find St. Lucia far simpler.

-Which is better for a quiet, off-the-beaten-path trip?
+Which is better for a honeymoon or romantic trip?

-Can you combine Bequia and St. Lucia on the same trip?
+Can you combine Bequia and St. Lucia on the same trip, and is it worth it?